-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 Here’s the rub: To help you, we have to climb the Great Wall of Finance.
 As your investors, we need to know your attitudes toward money.
 How much do you have, generally speaking?
 How do you see your financial future?
 What do you expect?

 When can you start that conversation with your VC?
 In theory, we investors — for whom fundraising conversations happen every single day — should make it safe for you.
-In the real world where Twitter gives any bozo 280 characters, you may need to vet the situation, gingerly.
+In the real world, where Twitter gives any bozo 280 characters, you may need to vet the situation, gingerly.

 The egg toss approach